How does the school know if learners need extra help?

-On entry into the school, learners are required to complete a number of assessments which show the learner’s individual needs and support is allocated as necessary.
-We then monitor progress over time in a number of areas including:
+On entry into the school, learners are required to complete a number of assessments which show their individual needs and support is allocated as necessary.
+We then monitor progress over time, this may include, amongst others:

 What support will there be for my child’s happiness and wellbeing at school?

 The happiness and wellbeing of all learners is an integral part of our ethos.
-Every learner has an identified/named member of staff who they can speak to about any issues, both in and out of school.
-There is also a school counsellor who works with learners when needed.
-However, all staff are all available to support your child to ensure they have a happy and productive time.
+Every learner has access to key people who they can speak to about any issues, both in and out of school.
+There is also an onsite counsellor who works with learners when needed.
+Along with the key people, all staff are available to support your child to ensure they have a happy and productive time.

 How will the school prepare and support my child to join the next stage of education and life including reintegration into a mainstream school?

 We understand that transitions at any stage can be difficult and stressful and so individual support packages are put into place.
-As part of the reintegration back into mainstream, the pastoral manager will arrange a review meeting to plan a reintegration programme which may include a phased reintegration, support from the Three Towers staff and regular reviews of progress.
+As part of the reintegration back into mainstream, the pastoral manager will arrange a review meeting to plan a reintegration package which may include a phased reintegration, support from Three Tower’s staff and regular reviews of progress.

-Transition into further education is coordinated by the Pastoral Team and our careers advisor.
-Taster sessions, open days and careers interviews are an integral part of the year 11 calendar.
-Three Towers also holds an annual careers fayre for KS4 which is attended by local colleges as well as post-16 providers.
-Parents/carers are also encouraged to attend.
+Transition into further education is coordinated by the pastoral team and our careers advisor.
+Taster sessions, careers interviews, mock interviews, college interviews and open days are an integral part of the year 11 calendar, as well as our annual Careers Fayre in early December.

 Who can we contact for further information?

-Your first point of contact if you want to discuss your child is your child’s key worker/form tutor.
-If your concern is subject specific you should contact the subject teacher.
-If your concern is regarding your child’s additional needs you should contact the school SENDCo, Assistant SENDCo or your child’s Pastoral Manager.
+Your first point of contact if you want to discuss your child is their key worker/form tutor or pastoral manager.
+If your concern is subject specific, you should liaise with the class/subject teacher.
+If your concern is regarding your child’s additional needs you should contact our SENDCo, Assistant SENDCo or your child’s pastoral manager.
 If you have further concerns you may contact a member of the school leadership team.

 Where can I find additional information?